rotexsoft/leanorm/docs/indtroduction.md

 The Model class also acts as a Data Mapper by being able to map:

 - a row of data in a database table to a Record object
-- rows of data in a database table in to a Collection object containing one or more Record objects
+- rows of data in a database table into a Collection object containing one or more Record objects
 - foreign key relationship(s) between database tables into attribute(s) of a record object.
 Four relationship types are supported:
     1. Belongs-To
     2. Has-One